Why is this medication prescribed?

 Always look at dupilumab solution before injecting it.
 Check that the expiration date has not passed and that the liquid is clear and colorless or slightly yellow.
 The liquid should not contain visible particles.
-Do not use a syringe if it is cracked or broken, if it is expired or frozen, or if the liquid is cloudy or contains small particles.
+Do not use a syringe or pen if it is cracked or broken, if it is expired or frozen, or if the liquid is cloudy or contains small particles.

 You can inject dupilumab injection anywhere on the front of your thighs (upper leg) or abdomen (stomach) except your navel and the area 2 inches (5 centimeters) around it.
-If you have a caregiver to inject the medication, the back of the upper arm may also be used.
+If a caregiver injects the medication, the back of the upper arm may also be used.
 To reduce the chances of soreness or redness, use a different site for each injection.
 Do not inject into an area where the skin is tender, bruised, red, or hard or where you have scars or stretch marks.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.